redhat-developer-docs/Compass/Compass.md

 ### Context Map
 The Context Map describes the interactions between the bounded contexts.
 Events, data tranlations, points of contact, and data sharing are all described in the context map.
 This helps people understand the details of the system.
 ### Fault-resilient infrastructure
 The many parts of a cloud native system must rely on a fault-resilient infrastructure.
 These underpinnings allow such things as: automatic fault detection, routing away from slow or down services, and automatic service rebirthing.
 Further expanding this feature would include the ability to hot swap between different cloud providers, or the ability to spread services across multiple clouds.
-The ideal is not a cloud that never fails; rather, it is an infrastructure that responds to failures quickly and effortlessly.
+The ideal is not a cloud that never fails; rather, it is an infrastructure that responds to failures quickly and effortlessly with minimal or -- better yet -- zero downtime.
 ### Promises

 ### Monitoring
 ### Tracing
 ### Logging